 - H.H.
 Holmes’ Murder Castle

-If you’ve ever seen the show American Horror Story: Hotel, then you know what type of dark secrets this house holds.
+If you’ve ever seen the show American Horror Story: Hotel, you know what type of dark secrets this house holds.

 Now a local post office, the basement is said to have been home to a number of odd sightings and feelings of intense anxiety while down in the basement, which was the original building sight for the house.